5rujana/DSA-in-C/README.md

 # DSA in C

 Welcome to the **DSA in C** repository!
-This repository contains a collection of basic programs and implementations of fundamental Data Structures and Algorithms (DSA) concepts in the C programming language.
+This repository contains a collection of basic programs  and implementations of fundamental Data Structures and Algorithms (DSA) concepts in the C programming language(**30+ programs**).
+This repository also have  programs involving practical implementation of DSA.
 These programs are designed to help you understand and practice DSA concepts.

 ## Programs Included